Planning a trip to Florence Italy? The three palaces of the Medici family are among Florence’s top attractions.

 If you’ve watched The Medici: Masters of Florence on Netflix, you’ll no doubt recognize the settings.

 1. Palazzo Medici-Riccardi

 The fortress-like palace was home to the Medici family in the second half of the 15th century and a couple of decades of the 16th century.

 The palace architect was Michelozzo, whom Cosimo the Elder commissioned in 1444.
-The Medici-Riccardi Palace is considered the first Renaissance style family palace -- at least based on the interior.
+The Medici-Riccardi Palace is considered the first Renaissance style family palace — at least based on the interior.

 And he was initially.
 Brunelleschi created a fine and detailed model of his proposed Medici palace.

-But Brunelleschi’s vision for the palace was so luxurious, so decadent, that a discreet Cosimo the Elder decided it would send the wrong message -- "I’m a king" -- to the regular citizens of Florence.
+But Brunelleschi’s vision for the palace was luxurious and decadent.
+A discreet Cosimo the Elder decided it would send the wrong message — “I’m a king” — to the regular citizens of Florence.

 The building itself is a rectangular in plan.
 It was built with the typical (and rather drab) rusticated Florentine brownstone, pietra forte.
 The palace is three stories, each of which diminishes in height and gets more refined as the building rises.

 The arches on the ground floor were originally open, providing a loggia of sorts.
 They were later covered up by Michelangelo.
 A stone bench is built into the exterior.